TV screen technology explained

 - 4K TV channels Some 4K TV channels are becoming available to watch on pay-TV services, such as BT and Sky, but there aren't many.
 Big technical challenges remain in introducing 4K channels on to subscription-free service Freeview, and we feel this will be a big factor in this technology going mainstream.

 - Blu-ray More and more 4K ultra-HD Blu-rays arrive on shelves every month, but you’ll pay a premium, not only for the discs but for the players as well.
-4K Blu-ray players start at around £180 – check out our reviews to find the best one for you.
+4K Blu-ray players start at around £180 – check out our reviews to find the one for you.

 - 4K internet video streaming Content providers such as Netflix, Amazon Video and YouTube have already begun streaming content in 4K.
-But you'll need at least 15Mpbs broadband (ideally 20Mbps or higher) to get the best possible experience.
+But you'll need at least 15Mpbs broadband (ideally 20Mbps or higher) to get a reliable stream.
 Before more 4K channels become available, internet streaming will likely be your biggest source of 4K content.

 - Catch up services It may be some time before we see BBC One 4K or ITV 4K, but adding 4K content to iPlayer or ITV Hub is closer than you think, in fact it has already begun.
 The BBC is trialling 4K HDR content on its catch-up service, most recently with the World Cup and Wimbledon.

 Should I buy a 4K TV?

-Since most of TVs released by the big manufacturers are 4K, they tend to make up the bulk of the Best Buys our lab uncovers, while Full HD is typically only available only on their cheaper sets.
+Since most of TVs released by the big manufacturers are 4K, they tend to make up the bulk of the top rated sets our lab uncovers, while Full HD is typically only available only on their cheaper sets.
 Plus, 4K TV prices continue to drop, so if you’re looking for a new TV, we’d recommend buying one with a 4K display.